Kong/docs.konghq.com/app/_hub/kong-inc/kafka-upstream/index.md

         --topic kong-upstream
     ```

-3. Create a Service-less Route, and add the `kong-plugin-kafka-upstream` plugin to it:
+2. Create a Service-less Route, and add the `kafka-upstream` plugin to it:

     ```
     curl -X POST http://localhost:8001/routes \